klexxp/RepCounter/README.md

 # RepCounter
-Android App to count repetitions using the video camera and OpenCV.
+Android App to count repetitions using OpenCV.